prabindh/euclid/README.md

  How to run adding new classes:
  - Place all object png images in a directory organised by IDs (for 3 classes, folders should be named as 0,1,2)
  - Place all background png images in a folder (can be any name)
- - Update cfgWidth, cfgHeight, numClasses - in the script, to match the framework requirements
+ - Update cfgWidth, cfgHeight, numClasses, and Alpha/scale configurations - in the script, to match the framework requirements
  - Invoke this script as "python <script> <object-folder-name> <bg folder name> <training filename>"
  - output image files will be written to 'output-images' and 'output-labels' and training list file will be written